Wild Canary Animation

 Wild Canary Animation is an American animation studio located in Burbank, California.

 It was founded in 2007 by industry veterans Richard Marlis and Carmen Italia, and is responsible for producing the Disney Jr. animated series Miles from Tomorrowland, whose first season debuted in 2015.
 The company was also responsible for the second season of Disney Junior's Sheriff Callie's Wild West and some of the commercials for Mucinex.

 Wild Canary now produces Puppy Dog Pals, Mira, Royal Detective, The Chicken Squad, and Star Wars: Young Jedi Adventures.
 Marlis was the former executive VP of Hollywood-based animation studio Ka-Chew/Klasky-Csupo, and Carmen Italia was the founder and marketing executive for Italia Partners.

-The studio has produced numerous shows and special for Disney Jr. with development projects with several studios.
+The studio has produced numerous shows and specials for Disney Jr. with development projects with several studios.